-At NAPA, we use a global developmental approach when treating feeding and swallowing disorders.
+At NAPA, we use a global developmental approach when treating swallowing disorders and providing food therapy services.
 This means we consider various factors that play a role in the feeding experience.
 The core factors behind feeding challenges include:

 When a child has poor control of their bodies, they often use their tongue and jaw muscles to help stabilize their neck.
 When this happens, the tongue and jaw are unable to move as freely for things like chewing and moving the food around in our mouth (Patrick & Gisel, 1990).

 When muscles in the mouth are weak, it’s difficult to organize our food and drinks within it for chewing and swallowing safely.

 Gastroesophageal reflux, delayed stomach emptying, and conditions we may think of as mild, like fullness from constipation or frequent nausea can be discomforting and irritating enough to reduce a child’s interest in eating (Davies et al., 2010)

 NAPA considers all of these factors when developing an individualized intensive feeding program for your child.
 We take a global, interdisciplinary approach to feeding and swallowing to maximize their progress.